 - Manufactured in the USA.

-- The product coats evenly and dries rapidly.
+- The product coats the surface evenly and dries rapidly.

-- Use the included brush, or roller to administer it.
+- Use the available brush, or roller to administer it.

 - The coating hides any damage and rust and improve the overall aesthetic of your truck.

-- As the ideal DIY solution, the bedliner coating is weather resistant and protects your truck from rust and the weather.
+- As the best DIY solution, the bedliner coating is weather resistant and protects your truck from rust and the weather.

 - The bedliner is very thin and runny and peels right off.

-- The finish isn’t as advertised and may flake right off.
+- The finish isn’t as advertised and may flake right off the surface

 7 – Speedokote T-Rex White Bed Liner